wp-plugins/robo-gallery/readme.txt

 = How to change text below image in lightbox ? =

 In gallery setting you can select which text show below image in gallery lightbox.
 You can select Caption, Title or image Description as source for this field in gallery lightbox.

+= How I can create custom (grid) layout of the thumbnails? =

+In our gallery we implemented layout based on columns amount.
+So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
+As result you can customize layout of the gallery grid

 = How to define custom hover effect for some gallery thumbnail? =